The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that you would normally store in a paper chart.

 - Size/Rotation: Click an image file or image within a mount, then click to adjust the image.
 See Mount Size for details.

-- Draw: See the Draw tool for details on drawing, adding text, and adding lines to an image.
+- Draw: See the Draw tool for details on drawing, adding text, adding lines, and adding measurements to an image.

-- To remount an image, select the open spot on the mount and the select the image in the Unmounted section, then click Remount.
+- Remount: Use to remount an image.
+First, click the open spot on the mount, select the image, then click to remount it.

 Image Categories